An Infeasible-Point Subgradient Method Using Adaptive Approximate Projections: Examples

 Compressed Sensing (CS) is a recent and very active research field dealing, loosely speaking, with the recovery of signals from incomplete measurements.
-We refer the interested reader to~\cite{CSweb} for more information, surveys, and key literature.
+We refer the interested reader to~\cite{D06,BDE09,CSweb} for more information, surveys, and key literature.
 A core problem of CS is finding the sparsest solution to an underdetermined linear system, i.e.,

 where $\norm{x}_0$ denotes the $\ell_0$ quasi-norm or support size of the vector $x$, i.e., the number of its nonzero entries.
-This problem is known to be $\mathcal{NP}$-hard, hence a common approach is considering the convex relaxation known as $\ell_1$-minimization or Basis Pursuit \cite{CDS98},
+This problem is known to be $\mathcal{NP}$-hard.
+Hence, a common approach is considering the convex relaxation known as $\ell_1$-minimization or Basis Pursuit \cite{CDS98}:

 It was shown that under certain conditions, the solutions of~\eqref{eq:P1} and~\eqref{eq:P0} coincide, see, e.g., \cite{CRT06,D06}.
 This motivated a large amount of research on the efficient solution of~\eqref{eq:P1}, especially in large-scale settings.
-In this section, we outline a specialization of the ISA to the $\ell_1$-minimization problem~\eqref{eq:P1}.
+In this section, we briefly outline a specialization of the ISA to the $\ell_1$-minimization problem~\eqref{eq:P1} and present some numerical experiments indicating that the algorithm is an interesting candidate in the context of Compressed Sensing.

 \paragraph{Subgradients.} The subdifferential of the $\ell_1$-norm at a point $x$ is given by

 We may therefore simply use the signs of the iterates as subgradients, i.e.,